kashemali/userlist/userlist/README.md

 Dependencies--
 Technically dependencies are not required, plugins will still be functional without these external libraries.

-Bootstrap 3.3.7
-Datatables 1.10.20

-I added those to visualize better and make responsive.
+I added few style to visualize better and make responsive.

-To keep it simpler all dependencies added from datatables cdn.